 - Venture offers a clear value proposition(s) to its customer and other key stakeholders

 - Venture has sustainable, defensible sources of competitive advantage

-- Product or service is innovative and fits the target market
+- Product or service fits the target market

 - Product or service has a clear value chain and roadmap